Megan Park

 Megan Park (born July 24, 1986) is a Canadian actress and director.
 She is known for her portrayal of Grace Bowman in the television series The Secret Life of the American Teenager.
-In 2021, Park made her feature directorial debut with The Fallout, which won three awards at South by Southwest and was later released on HBO Max.
+In 2021, Park made her feature directorial debut with The Fallout, which won three awards at South by Southwest including the Grand Jury Prize and Audience Award in 2021.
+Additional awards given to Park for her work in The Fallout include: the Brightcove Illumination Award for a filmmaker on the rise and 'Best Director' at South by Southwest, Palm Springs International Film Festival's 'Director to Watch' Award, 'Emerging Directors' Award from the Cannes Film Festival, and TIFF's 'Rising Star' Award.
+The film was later released on HBO Max.
+Her second film as director, My Old Ass, premiered at the 2024 Sundance Film Festival and was released by Amazon MGM Studios.

 Early life

 Born in Lindsay, Ontario, Park began her acting career with small parts starting at age 6.
 She attended Oakridge Secondary School, in London, Ontario.
 She was also a part of the Original Kids Theatre program.
+Coming from a small town in Canada, she originally did not think that writing and directing was an option.

 Career

 Acting

-Her first major roles came with a guest spot on the Lifetime series Angela's Eyes and a minor role in the indie movie Charlie Bartlett.

-Park completed a guest starring role on the popular Disney channel Family show Life with Derek as Amy, a love interest of Derek and head cheerleader ex-girlfriend to Max.
-Her largest role to date has been in the ABC Family series The Secret Life of the American Teenager, where she plays one of the main characters, Grace Bowman, a conservative Christian teen and cheerleader who, along with her boyfriend, struggle with her purity vow until marriage.
+Park's first major roles came with a guest spot on the Lifetime series Angela's Eyes and a minor role in the indie movie Charlie Bartlett.
+Park completed a guest starring role on the Disney Channel show Life with Derek as Amy, a love interest of Derek and head cheerleader ex-girlfriend to Max.
+In the ABC Family series The Secret Life of the American Teenager, she played one of the main characters, Grace Bowman, a conservative Christian teen and cheerleader who, along with her boyfriend, struggle with her purity vow until marriage.

 In 2013, Park lost the role of Nicki in the sitcom Undateable to Briga Heelan.
 Heelan had originally been cast in the role but was believed to be unable to continue when her sitcom Ground Floor was renewed for a second season.
 The part was recast with Park, however when Heelan's schedule was adjusted to allow her to appear on both shows, Heelan took back the role.

 In 2014, Park portrayed Jules in the horror-thriller film Demonic, directed by Will Canon.
 In 2015, Park portrayed Lindsay in the Hallmark Channel movie A Wish Come True, directed by Mark Rosman.

 Music

-In 2009, Park and singer Codi Caraco formed a band called Frank and Derol, in which she sang and played bass guitar.
+In 2009, Park, Codi Caraco and Brandi Cyrus formed the band Frank + Derol, in which she sang and played bass guitar.
 In 2010, Park left the band to focus on her acting career.
 Park also appeared, together with Tyler Hilton, in a music video called "(Kissed You) Good Night" recorded by American country music group Gloriana.